Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/Blame Game.md

 ![[PicoCTF Blame Game.png]]

 Another challenge about version control using Git.
-This time, as the description mentions, it's about commits made by someone.
+This time, the description suggests that it's about commits made by someone.

 To begin, download the file using `wget` and unzip it.
 Unzipping the `challenge.zip` file will extract many `git` files and directories, which will all be stored in a directory called `drop-in`.